-Facebook Jail is the term used when Facebook suspends accounts (profile or business page) for breaking the Facebook Community Standards, whether it be deliberately or accidentally.
+Facebook Jail is the term used when Facebook suspends accounts (profiles or business pages) for breaking the Facebook Community Standards, whether it be deliberately or accidentally.

 Due to violations, suspicious logins, or spammy behavior, Facebook will suspend an account’s ability to post or to use specific features for a period of time.

-What can I expect if I get put in jail?
+What can I expect if I get put in Facebook Jail?

 Why is Facebook doing this?

 On September 17, 2019, Facebook announced the additional measures they are putting in place to Combat Hate and Extremism throughout the Facebook Community.